Koszul self duality of manifolds: Parametrized spectra

 \begin{dfn} The internal smash product $E \wedge F$ of ex-spaces $E,F$ over $X$ is where $\Delta(X) \subset X \times X$ is the diagonal, i.e $\{(x,x) \in X \times X\}$. \end{dfn}

 In other words, both internal and external smash products are computed fiberwise, but the internal smash product requires the fibers lie over the same point.

 \begin{dfn} The relative mapping space $\operatorname{Map}^A_X(E,F)$ of two ex-spaces $E,F$ over $X \supset A$ is the subspace of ex-space maps which when restricted to $A$ factor through the section of $F$.
-Explicitly, if $\operatorname{Map}_X(E,F)$ is the space of ex-space maps, then $\phi \in \operatorname{Map}_X^A(E,F) \subset \operatorname{Map}_X(E,F)$, if and only if, \end{dfn} We use the convention that mapping spaces are always referred to by $\operatorname{Map}(-,-)$ and mapping spectra are always referred to by $F(-,-)$.
+Explicitly, if $\operatorname{Map}_X(E,F)$ is the space of ex-space maps, then $\phi \in \operatorname{Map}_X^A(E,F) \subset \operatorname{Map}_X(E,F)$, if and only if \end{dfn} We use the convention that mapping spaces are always referred to by $\operatorname{Map}(-,-)$ and mapping spectra are always referred to by $F(-,-)$.

-\begin{dfn} The category $\mathrm{Sp}_X$ of orthogonal parametrized spectra over $X$, has objects given by orthogonal sequences of ex-spaces, i.e. for all $n\geq 0$ an ex-space $Z_n$ with an action of $O(n)$ through ex-space automorphisms, together with $O(n) \times O(m)$ equivariant maps: Morphisms of orthogonal parametrized spectra are given by collection of ex-space maps that respect all the given structure.
+\begin{dfn} The category $\mathrm{Sp}_X$ of orthogonal parametrized spectra over $X$ has objects given by orthogonal sequences of ex-spaces, i.e. for all $n\geq 0$ an ex-space $Z_n$ with an action of $O(n)$ through ex-space automorphisms, together with $O(n) \times O(m)$ equivariant maps: These maps should be unital, i.e. $\sigma^0_n =\mathrm{Id}$, and associative.
+Morphisms of orthogonal parametrized spectra are given by collection of ex-space maps that respect all the given structure.

 \end{dfn}

 The construction $(-)\bar\wedge (S^{m} \rightarrow *)$ will often be referred to as fiberwise $n$-fold suspension.
 Our main source of parametrized spectra are the fiberwise suspension spectra of ex-spaces which are defined at the $n$th ex-space by fiberwise $n$-fold suspension.
 Given an ex-space $E$ over $X$, we denote the fiberwise suspension spectrum $\Sigma^\infty E$; similarly $\Sigma^n E$ will denote fiberwise $n$-fold suspension.
 Context will always discern suspension spectra from parametrized suspension spectra and $n$-fold suspension from fiberwise $n$-fold suspension.
 If we merely have a map $Z \rightarrow Y$ with no section, we let $\Sigma^\infty_Y Z$ denote the suspension spectrum of the ex-space $Z \sqcup Y \rightarrow Y$, with the obvious section.